 |Pine Bark Extract||95mg||–|

 - 30-day money-back guarantee

-If you don’t like to swallow hair growth pills, then Nutriburst vegan gummies are ideal.
-Despite being sugar-free and with no artificial flavours, they have a delicious strawberry taste.
+If you don’t like to swallow hair growth pills, then Yumi vegan gummies are ideal.
+These have a deliciously fruity flavour – they taste better than most vegan sweets!

 Nutriburst Hair, Skin & Nails gummies are rich in all of the essential vitamins that you need for healthy hair growth.
-There’s a child-safe cap, but as they look and taste like sweets, you should still keep them out of reach of kids to be safe.
+There’s also a child-safe cap for peace of mind when little ones are around.

 - Delicious fruity gummies

 - Free 48 hour delivery

 - Take care if combining with other multivitamins

 If you’re serious about growing your hair, you’ll also want to consider a tonic that you apply to your scalp to stimulate hair growth from the root.